lxibarra/teaching-basic-react/readme.md

 1. Fire Actions from main form.
 1. All other components must listen to this action.

-### HTML queickstart index.html ###
+### HTML quick start index.html ###
-The follwing HTML contains the references we will be using to build the app.
+The following HTML contains the references we will be using to build the app.
 ```html
 <!DOCTYPE html>
 <html>